kate115/a.t.m-all-things-math/README.md

-# Math Practice
+# All Things Math
-Simple JS + HTML program for math practice.
+Simple JS + HTML program for math.

 ## To-Do List (Based on Issue # and Priority)
 - [ ] #1